wavemotion-dave/A5200DS/readme.md

 History :
 --------------------------------------------------------------------------------
+V3.4 : TBD
+  * Another frame or two of performance from memory optmizations.
+  * Removed lots of obsoleted code to streamline the build.
+  * Added a new DSi special build that will finally run Bosconian at full speed with speech as long as you are in DSi (2x CPU) mode.
+  * Added tweaks and support for latest homebrew carts like Rob-N-Banks.

 V3.3 : 30-Apr-2023
   * Improved screen blend so it leaves less visible artifacts.
   * Improved sound mute so it eliminates most of the little pops.